 Introduction

-The king of cats, the majestic and magnificent lion (Panthera leo) is, tragically, a critically endangered species.
+The king of cats, the majestic and magnificent lion (Panthera leo) is, tragically, a vulnerable species.
 Their population has plummeted by 75 per cent in the last fifty years1https://www.wildcru.org/news/baselines-to-assess-decline-and-recovery-lions/, and there are only around 23,000 of them left in the whole of Africa.2https://www.iucnredlist.org/species/15951/231696234#population Uganda is home to around 400 of these vulnerable lions3https://www.monitor.co.ug/uganda/news/national/drop-in-number-of-lions-alarms-conservationists-4335180, but their population is drastically declining.
 Some sources even estimate that there are less than 200 individuals left in the country.4https://davidshepherd.org/news-events-insights/news/the-last-of-the-lion-kings/ Uganda’s lions are mainly found in the three largest savannah parks: Murchison Falls, Kidepo Valley, and Queen Elizabeth National Park.5https://uganda.wcs.org/Wildlife/Lions.aspx Lions have a lifespan of 19 years in the wild.6https://www.nationalgeographic.com/magazine/article/serengeti-lions

 Fascinating facts